20230043-ux/novofundo/replit.md

 The Fundo Verde platform is a comprehensive sustainability management system designed for companies to calculate their carbon footprint, invest in Sustainable Development Goals (SDGs), and track their environmental impact.
 The application serves as a bridge between carbon emissions calculation and sustainable investment opportunities in Angola.

-**Current Status**: Production-ready with full keep-alive system implemented to prevent Replit hibernation on free tier.
+**Current Status**: Production-ready with optimized external Neon Database connection.
+No hibernation concerns since Neon never hibernates.

 ## System Architecture